yeonjuan/html-eslint/docs/rules/no-obsolete-tags.md

-# @html-eslint/no-obsolete-tags
+# no-obsolete-tags

-Disallow using obsolete tags in HTML5.
+This rule disallows using obsolete tags in HTML5.

+## Why?

 The following element list is obsoleted in HTML5.
 It's not encouraged to use these tags.